simeonsolo/Outdoor-Cycling-Road-Time-Trial-Prediction-Tool/README.md

 - `experimental` folder = for unused, experimenting codes

 ## Basic setup
-If this is your initial visit of the repository, please review the next section below, otherwise follow these instructions to compile the application:
+If this is your first visit to this repository, please review the next section below, otherwise follow these instructions to compile the application:
 1. Install node.js at https://nodejs.org/en/download/, or check its version using `node -v` in your terminal
 2. Check the `README.md` of the directories for further instructions